 Client riskiness: SKS Microfinance' s fear that only riskier or unhealthier clients would take up health insurance packages proved unfounded, primarily because very few people wanted the product at all.
 Researchers did not observe greater insurance take-up for households in worse health at baseline.
 Even for pregnancy, a relatively more predictable healthcare expense, there was no evidence of any difference in insurance take-up.

 Overall these findings suggest the need for more comprehensive and reliable insurance products.
 In early stages of introducing formal health insurance to the poor, researchers recommend that institutions concern themselves less with client riskiness and more with how best to market and manage insurance products for low-income consumers in order to increase demand.

 Banerjee, Abhijit, Esther Duflo, and Richard Hornbeck.
 2014.
 "Bundling Health Insurance and Microfinance in India: There Cannot Be Adverse Selection If There Is No Demand."
 American Economic Review 104(5): 291-97.

 Banerjee, Abhijit, Esther Duflo, and Richard Hornbeck.
-2014. "(Measured) Profit is Not Welfare: Evidence From an Experiment on Bundling Microcredit and Insurance."
-NBER Working Paper No. 20477.
+2018.
+"How Much do Existing Borrowers Value Microfinance?
+Evidence from an Experiment on Bundling Microcredit and Insurance."
+Economica 85 (340): 671-700.